network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The content can be larger, and may need to grow as network speeds increases over time.
 The actual message content is irrelevant.
-The client will probably never completely download the object, but will instead close the connection after reaching working condition and making its measurements.
+The client will probably never completely download the object, but will instead close the connection after reaching working conditions and making its measurements.

 3. An "upload" URL/response: